5 Best Kukris of 2018: Most Popular Survival Knife?

-A Kukri, is probably one of those survival/camping tools that everyone wants.
+A Kukri is one of those survival/camping tools that everyone wants.
 It’s an amazingly simple multipurpose tool that ends up being used for cutting, building, chopping and gutting fish/animals.

 As with most types of knife, the Kukri has a long history.
-In this case it goes back to the Gurkha army, a formidable force of man who fight for the British Army.
+In this case, it goes back to the Gurkha army, a formidable force of men who fought for the British Army.
 These men were experts in survival, hunting and combat.

 If you’re looking for a traditional Kukri that can trace its routes right back to the Gurkha army, then this knife is for you.
 As the name suggests, this Kukri is handmade by Ex Gurkha’s at the Khukuri House in Nepal.